-- 1. In the administration interface, go to Configuration $\rightarrow$ Definitions $\rightarrow$ Time Ranges. - 2.
+- 1. In the administration interface, go to Configuration \rightarrow Definitions \rightarrow Time Ranges. - 2.
 Click Add.
-Dialog Add Time Range opens.

-- 3. In section Add to a group, select the Create new option and enter a name for the new interval (for example, Sales Department Office Hours). - 4.
+Dialog Add Time Range opens. - 3.
+In section Add to a group, select the Create new option and enter a name for the new interval (for example, Sales Department Office Hours). - 4.
 The Description is optional, for example Weekdays from 9am to 5pm. - 5.
 Select daily in the Type menu and set the desired interval from 9 to 5 in the From and To fields. - 6.
 In the Valid on menu, select Weekdays. - 7.
 Click OK to confirm the changes. - 8.
-Open the Configuration $\rightarrow$ Auto Attendant Scripts section. - 9.
+Open the Configuration \rightarrow Auto Attendant Scripts section. - 9.
 Click on Add. - 10.
-In the Add Auto Attendant Script dialog, create a corresponding menu (the script created in the previous section will be used in this example see figure 1). - 11.
+In the Add Auto Attendant Script dialog, create a corresponding menu (the script created in the previous section will be used in this example see the picture below). - 11.
 Select the Sales Department submenu and click Convert to Time Condition. - 12.
 Divide the Sales Department submenu in two time conditions.
 The first one is played if the condition is met and the second if the condition is not met.
-Click on the red highlighted text Set up the time condition.
+Click on the red highlighted text Set up the time condition. - 13.
+This opens dialog Edit Time Condition.
+In the For time range menu, select Sales Department Office Hours. - 14.
+Click on the submenu representing the positive result of the condition.
+It is currently called Unnamed.
+In the dialog Edit Menu just opened, simply add a description (for example Sales Department condition met). - 15.
+Click on the submenu representing the negative part of the condition (now it is empty and unnamed). - 16.
+This opens dialog Edit Time Condition allowing to add a description (for example Sales Department --- condition not met). - 17.
+Now you can modify the script.
+For example, in the Announcement field, add a message announcing that office hours of the Sales Department are from 9am to 5pm on weekdays. - 18.
+Save the submenu.
+The resultant script is displayed in the next picture.